orayaprolu/learning_cpp/notes/chapter_2/chapter_2_summary.md

   - It mostly just does uninteresting things like stripping out comments but it has one important role which is processing directives such as #include

 - When a preprocessor is done processing the result is a **Translation Unit** which is what is compiled by the compiler.
+  - Think of it as a single cpp file plus all the code pulled in by the includes and all macros

 - The entire process of preprocessing, compiling, and linking is called **Translation**